About the Program

 SPF 403 HISTORICAL AND PHILOSOPHICAL FORCES INFLUENCING SECONDARY EDUCATION 3

 EDU 416 TEACHING LITERACY IN MIDDLE AND SECONDARY SCHOOLS 3

-ENG 311 METHODS IN TEACHING LANGUAGE 3
+ENG 311 LANGUAGE, LITERACY AND CULTURE IN ENGLISH TEACHING 3

 ENG 463 METHODS, MATERIALS, AND PROFESSIONAL DEVELOPMENT FOR TEACHERS OF ENGLISH 6